-Rajasthani Cuisine is quite different from other Indian cuisines.
-The states background as a royal state, lack of green vegetables and availability of ingredients in arid region has had a distinct impact on the food preparation.
+Rajasthani food is quite different from other Indian cuisines.
+The states background as a royal state, lack of green vegetables and availability of ingredients in arid desert region has had a distinct impact on the food preparation.

 Rajasthan is known as the land of Maharajas.
 Its royal heritage has left a marked influence in creation of some of the most delectable dishes.
 The state is also covered with vast stretches of desert and has to bear with perennial shortage of water.

-Shortage of traditional vegetables, has given rise to wide range of Rajasthani dishes, both sweets and curries based on the Besan (Chickpea Flour), Pulses as well as coarse grains like maize and bajra (pearl millet).
+Shortage of traditional vegetables, has given rise to wide range of Rajasthani dishes, both sweets and curries based on the besan (chickpea flour), pulses as well as coarse grains like maize and bajra (pearl millet).

 Here we have tried to bring together some delectable authentic Rajasthani Recipes.
 We will keep adding more of them as we cover the delicious, fascinating and myriad range of Indian Cuisine.

 A list of traditional and authentic vegetarian Rajasthani recipes.

 Rajasthani Gatte Ki Sabzi is a delicious curry prepared from cooked and spiced gram flour dumplings called Gatte dunked into spicy curd gravy

 A sweet Rajasthani delicacy made from ground deep fried wheat flour dumplings mixed with sugar.
 Churma is popularly enjoyed with Dal & Baati.